wichen42/wichen42/README.md

-## Hi there, my name is Wilson and I am an aspiring software engineer.
+## Hi there, my name is Wilson and I am a software engineer.

 ### I am currently a student at App Academy and learned some cool things.